 Further examination has revealed little else.
-Pink ear drums, but neither bulging.
+Pink eardrums, but neither bulging.
 No added sounds to the chest.
-Oropharynx impossible to visualise.
+Oropharynx impossible to visualize.

 The clock reaches ten minutes.
 Archie is still fitting.
-Mother remains visibly distraught and grandfathers frustration is increasing.
+The mother remains visibly distraught and grandfather’s frustration is increasing.

 — Tessa Davis (@TessaRDavis) August 8, 2013

-The convulsion is happening in Hospital.
-You are being watched by your peers, colleagues and parents.
-2 minutes, let alone 5, and heaven forbid 10 minutes (the time between the first and second dose of a benzodiazipine in a paediatric seizure) feels like a life time.
-(As an aside 10 minutes is apparently Stairway to Heaven plus two minutes according to @NodakEM) So not only is there the need to wait and do nothing before you commence terminating the seizure, having seen it then go on for 10 minutes are you brave enough to wait the full 15 before commencing any antibiotics not yet knowing this is definitely a febrile convulsion?
+The convulsion is happening in the hospital.
+You are being watched by your peers, colleagues, and parents.
+2 minutes, let alone 5, and heaven forbid 10 minutes (the time between the first and second dose of a benzodiazepine in a paediatric seizure) feels like a lifetime.
+(As an aside 10 minutes is apparently Stairway to Heaven plus two minutes according to @NodakEM) So not only is there the need to wait and do nothing before you commence terminating the seizure, having seen it then go on for 10 minutes are you brave enough to wait for the full 15 before commencing any antibiotics not yet knowing this is definitely a febrile convulsion?